The French Dispatch

 The project was first mentioned in August 2018 as an untitled musical set after World War II.
 That December, the film was officially announced, with Anderson calling it a "love letter to journalists".
 Filming took place between November 2018 and March 2019, with cinematographer Robert D. Yeoman, in the city of Angoulême, France.
 In post-production, editing was completed by Andrew Weisblum and the score was composed by Alexandre Desplat.

 Following a delay from 2020, The French Dispatch premiered at the Cannes Film Festival on July 12, 2021, and was theatrically released in the United States by Searchlight Pictures on October 22, 2021.
 It received generally positive reviews, with praise for its score, production design, and performances.
 It has grossed $46 million worldwide against its budget of $25 million.

 Plot

-In 1975, in the fictional French town of Ennui-sur-Blasé (from French, literally, "boredom on apathetic"), Arthur Howitzer Jr., the editor of the magazine The French Dispatch, dies suddenly of a heart attack.
+In 1975, in the fictional French town of Ennui-sur-Blasé, Arthur Howitzer Jr., the editor of the magazine The French Dispatch, dies of a heart attack.
 According to the wishes expressed in his will, publication of the magazine is immediately suspended following one final farewell issue, in which four articles are published, along with an obituary.